 Yes.
 All judging classes are repeated online and at some state associations conferences each year.
 Online classes usually run in the fall and early winter.
 You won’t be able to finish and fully credential at the conference if you skip a class, but you will be able to complete the course series soon after online.
 Keep in mind, online classes cost $25 per class whereas conference classes are included in the conference fees.

 Will Judges receive special awards this year?

-Yes, Judge members will vote on and receive the following awards.
+Yes, Judge members will receive service year pins.